 Florida is also the only place where you are legally allowed to swim with manatees: as soon as Ruby read about it, she made it as part of her bucket list item!
 At the small city of Crystal River, she got her wish!
 We saw so many manatees, and even a mom & a baby!
 The baby manatee also nibbled on Ruby’s toes and after five minutes of hanging around with Ruby, refused to go to other people and went on his merry way (you’re technically not allowed to touch the manatees, but if they touch you then it’s fair game!)

 Why Travel to Florida #3: The Beach

 The beaches of Florida are AMAZING.
 Like, literally.
-From the powdery white sands of Siesta Key Beach in Sarasota, to the emerald waters at the Emerald Coast, and the vibe of Miami Beach, there’s definitely something for every kind of beach goer.
+From the powdery white sands of Siesta Key Beach in Sarasota, to the emerald waters at the Emerald Coast, the vibe of Miami Beach, and the peaceful serenity of Dry Tortugas, there’s definitely something for every kind of beach goer.
 Floridians love their beaches, and would spend hours basking in the sun, hanging out with friends, or preparing a picnic.
 Do note that native Floridians stay out of the sun during the summer: heat + humidity + strong sun rays = no, no. But you’re free to enjoy it as a tourist in our State.

 And there you have it, a small list of why you should travel to Florida!
 It’s our home, and hopefully you’ll love it as much as we do!